If you are reading this, high chance you are going to your first Scottish highland games, a Celtic festival, an Irish Fair, or a Renaissance Faire.

 A black and white checkered shirt and hot pink Bermuda shorts in this case will be PERFECT.

-4. Wear one-piece to Irish and Celtic festival
+4. Wear one piece to the Irish and Celtic festival

 For the lazy girls out there, I get it, you have no time to mix and match but still want to look put-together.